ICICLE-ai/harvest/my-website/call_for_papers/index.md

     <h2 class="section-title">Submission Information</h2>
     <p>Abstracts and papers need to be submitted via the Linklings conference system (https://ssl.linklings.net/conferences/icpp/). </p>

     <p>After logging in, please select the "Make a New Submission" tab on the top.
-Click on the "Harvest - First International Workshop on Applications of HPC and AI in Agriculture" link among the available options to submit your work. </p>
+Click on the "<u>First International Workshop on Applications of HPC and AI in Agriculture (HARVEST)</u>" link among the available options to submit your work. </p>

     <p>Submissions should not exceed 8 pages using IEEE conference format with 10pt font.
 Each submission must be a single PDF file (see https://www.ieee.org/conferences/publishing/templates.html)</p>